-It is important to know where your recipients live, what climate they are currently in, what kind of culture they’re part of, their economics, festivals, and traditions.
+It is important to know where your recipients live, what climate they are currently in, what kind of culture they’re part of, and their economics, festivals, and traditions.

 When you know their location, you can use this factor on the basis of which you will segment your contact list to send highly relevant and customized content based on where they live.

-Knowing their specific location will make your content more relatable and personalized, to begin with, and then you can offer content, products, and services that are suited to their location.
+Knowing their specific location will make your content more relatable and personalized to begin with, and then you can offer content, products, and services that are suited to their location.

 For example, you wouldn’t want to send thanksgiving to a Canadian recipient and an American recipient at the same time.

 Or like you wouldn’t want to send a summer collection to your subscriber in a country where the current climate is in winter.